Toloka/docs/en/guide/concepts/qa-pool-settings.md

 {% cut "Isn't the exam a regular pool that I pay for?
 How does it differ from a regular pool?" %}

 An exam pool contains only control tasks.
-It's usually small and used for checking how well users learned to do your tasks after they read the instructions and completed the [training](additionals-q.md#selection).
+They're usually small, only intended to make sure Tolokers know how to complete your tasks after reading the instructions and completing the [training](additionals-q.md#selection).
 Unlike your main pool, you already know the correct responses for every task in this pool.
 You can set the price to zero.

-Based on the results of responses to control tasks, you can assign a skill to the Tolokers and then specify it in the main pool as a filter.
+Based on the results of the control tasks, you can assign a skill to Tolokers and then use it in the main pool as a filter.
 For example, `MySkill = 80 or = Is missing`.
 You don't have to create an exam.
 For simple tasks, the training pool provides enough practice, but many requesters also use exams.

 {% endcut %}